5Projection & Mobile

 Does Projection Mode cover every network-loss scenario?+

-No. The current public claim is narrower: prepared local projection can continue when the ASM console and Projection Window were already open and prepared before venue internet loss.
+No. The current public claim is narrower: prepared local projector output can continue when the ASM console and projector window were already open and prepared before venue internet loss.
 This does not cover browser refreshes, reopened-browser recovery, or audience mobile viewers without cloud connectivity.

 What should I test before relying on local projection continuity?+

-Before showtime, save the preset, open Projection Screen A, confirm the Projection Window responds, then run a controlled offline test.
+Before showtime, save the preset, open Projector Screen A, confirm the projector window responds, then run a controlled offline test.
 In Chrome, press F12, open Network, change No throttling to Offline, test the cues, then switch back to No throttling.